 How can I prevent permanent carpet dents?

 Heavy furniture sitting on your carpet compresses the fibers and makes the flooring look matted if you decide to rearrange the furniture.
 You can prevent carpet dents by using furniture coasters, which distributes the weight of a sofa or armchair over a larger surface area for a less pronounced indentation.
-It’s also easy to fix carpet dents by placing an ice cube in the divot.
-The moisture helps plump up the fibers to make the carpet look fuller.

 When you examine carpet samples at the store, you may think you found the perfect color and pattern for your living room or basement.
 However, lighting can have a surprisingly significant effect on the appearance of carpet fibers, whether from one building to another or simply at different times of the day.
 Therefore, it’s vital to take samples home with you and view them under realistic lighting conditions.